dexterfitch/hearthstone-card-backs/README.md

 # Getting Started with Hearthstone Cardbacks

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and the [Hearthstone API](https://hearthstoneapi.com/).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and the [Hearthstone API](https://hearthstoneapi.com/), with style imported from [React-Bootstrap](https://react-bootstrap.github.io/).
 It simply displays all of the card back art for the game Hearthstone.

 In the project directory, you can run: